rhaining/lucille/README.md

 Once running, any time someone types "/giphy " then a search term into Hipchat, Lucille will return a random gif matching that term.

+## Note

+I'm not currently working on this project.
+I'm happy to review/accept pull requests though.

 ## Get Started